neilspell/Bootstrap/Erasmus+ Lesson.md

 </div>
 ```

-**To trigger the modal:** Use a button with `data-bs-toggle="modal" data-bs-target="#welcomeModal"` as shown in the jumbotron section.
+💡**To trigger the modal:** Use a button with `data-bs-toggle="modal" data-bs-target="#welcomeModal"` as shown in the jumbotron section.

-## 6. Photo Carousel
+## 6. Photo Carousel 📸

 A carousel is a slideshow for cycling through images.
-Add this to your Gallery page:
+Add this to your `gallery.html` page:

 ```html
 <div class="container mt-4">